commetron/Knucklebones/README.md

 To build the game install the [Dart SDK](https://dart.dev/get-dart).<br>
 Then run `make` in the root directory of the project.<br>
 The game will be built to the `dist` directory.

- > *'make artifact' builds the game into a '_site' folder, used for github workflows.*